Paris under Louis-Philippe: Sidewalks and public toilets

-The Thiers Wall
+Thiers Wall

 The city walls of Paris had been demolished during the reign of Louis XIV, and in 1814, the city was easily captured near the end of the War of the Sixth Coalition, since it had no fortifications.
 Debates began in Paris as early as 1820 about the necessity of building a new wall.
 In 1840, as the result of tensions between France, Britain and the German states, the discussion was renewed, and a plan was put forward by Adolphe Thiers, the President of the Council and the Minister of Foreign Affairs.
 The Thiers Wall, approved on 3 April 1841, was 34 kilometers long and composed of a belt of ramparts and trenches 140 meters wide.
 The highest rampart was ten meters high and three meters wide, and a road six meters wide ran the full length of the wall.
 It was forbidden to build any structure in a space 250 meters wide in front of the wall.
 The wall was reinforced at regular intervals with a series of bastions and 16 large forts around the city.
 In 1860, the route of the wall marked the official city limits of Paris, and it remains so, with a few changes, today.
 A number of the bastions still exist, and vestiges of the wall can still be seen at the Porte d'Arcueil (in the 14th arrondissement) and the point at which the Canal Saint-Denis passed through the wall.
 The Boulevard Périphérique around the city follows the route of the old Thiers wall.